-- -h Displays help for command-line options.
-The program terminates after it processes the -h option even if you specify other options. - -id -iduser id: user password
+-h Displays help for command-line options.
+The program terminates after it processes the -h option even if you specify other options.

 (File server only.)
 Specifies a user ID and password to authenticate against the access control database and/or LDAP server, if any, that is associated with the relevant file server path map in the Version Manager File Server Administration utility.